carlossilvazambrano/carlossilvazambrano.github.io/_pages/about.md

 ---
 I am an environmental economist specialising in fisheries and marine conservation policy within socio-ecological systems.
 My research integrates stated preference methods, spatial econometrics, and mixed-method fieldwork to generate evidence guiding conservation policy design and adaptive fisheries management.

-I am currently a final-year PhD candidate in Economics at Heriot-Watt University and an Environmental Economist at the Charles Darwin Foundation.
-My doctoral research examines public acceptability and economic valuation of marine conservation policies, with fieldwork conducted in the Galapagos Islands, including large-scale in-person survey implementation (n = 1360).
+I am currently a final-year PhD candidate in Economics at Heriot-Watt University and an Environmental Economist for the Interdisciplinary Fisheries Project at the Charles Darwin Foundation.
+My doctoral research examines public acceptability and economic valuation of marine conservation policies, with fieldwork conducted in the Galapagos Islands, including stakeholders workshops and large-scale in-person survey implementation.

 ## Research Interests